Building or Buying?

 You will need to attain a Planning Certificate to understand what local planning controls and property restrictions apply.

-Or make a general enquiry through the NSW Planning Portal.
+Alternatively you can make a general enquiry through the NSW Planning Portal.

-Zoning maps for Camden LEP 2010 can be viewed on the NSW Legislation website
+Zoning maps for Camden LEP 2010 can be viewed on the NSW Legislation website.

 Council is able to issue a Planning Certificate, under Section 10.7 of the Environmental Planning and Assessment Act, 1979.

 A Planning Certificate provides information, current at the date of issue, about relevant state, regional and local planning controls and other property restrictions relating to a parcel of land.

 There are two types of Planning Certificates:

 Section 10.7 Planning Certificate

 A Section 10.7 (2) Planning Certificate provides information, as specified under Schedule 4 of the Environmental Planning and Assessment Regulation 2000, including: